top of page

 Nature-Loving Rules

-Lastly, please be kind to all things in your garden.
+Please be kind to all things in your garden.
 Some people don't like spiders, others rats, and the neighbour's cat is a no-no near your birdbath.
 Go easy on every living creature, they are there for a purpose and they cannot help their natural habits!
 Humane rat traps are available as are sonic sounds to ward-off cats, but you'll probably never avoid a flock of starlings!
-They are all inquisitive and they all need to eat.
+They are all inquisitive and

 Image by Georgia de Lotz